isolated-tech/vault/Vercel’s AI UI Elements.md

 > Give their [Model Catalog](https://vercel.com/ai-gateway/models) a look.
 It makes navigating the models nice, quickly showing price per million tokens, providers, and more.

-We will be using their A
+We will be using this service to hook our chat's UI to Vercel's AI SDK, completing the end-to-end pipeline.

+1. Navigate to https://vercel.com/ai-gateway and create an api key.
+2. Create a `.env` fi